deathworlders/online/content/books/deathworlders/chapter-62-tooth-and-claw.md

 Garaaf duck-nodded.
 He stood to, gathered the translator, reciprocated Ukusevi’s cordial bow, and retreated back toward the surface, putting his protective gear back on.

-*“That could have gone worse,”* Brother $NAME opined through his mask as they climbed the steps back toward the surface access.
+*“That could have gone worse,”* Brother Asku opined through his mask as they climbed the steps back toward the surface access.

-“You’re an optimistic cub at heart, $NAME,” Garaaf replied, wearily.
+“You’re an optimistic cub at heart, Asku,” Garaaf replied, wearily.
 “That could have gone a lot better.”

-*“Peaceful contact, honest truth, a respectful parting…”* $NAME2 mused as they reached the door at the top. *“I’m with $NAME, that could have gone* much *worse.”*
+*“Peaceful contact, honest truth, a respectful parting…”* Yaamo mused as they reached the door at the top. *“I’m with Asku, that could have gone* much *worse.”*

 Garaaf sighed, and accepted their encouragement with a duck-shrug. “...I suppose,” he agreed after a second.
 “But there are thorns coming, I know it.”